tiepdotme/lisacharlotterost.github.io/_posts/2016-04-22-Colors-for-DataVis.md

 **2a.
 Color Compositions - Learn from the Masters**

 After covering the gradients, let's move on to Color Palettes.
 When I asked my question on Twitter, three people recommended me painters, so I feel like there is some demand to cover them.
 To be honest: I appreciate the old masters, and as a Bauhaus University alumna I see the special something you can get from Albers, Itten and Co.
 (As an ex Weimar resident I can also see the delight one can get from [Goethe's Theory of Color](https://en.wikipedia.org/wiki/Theory_of_Colours).)
-But...you know...they didn't have RGB back then.
-Their available colors were different.
-Who know what they would have thought of with neon green.
+But...you know...their available colors were different.
+Who knows what they would have thought of with bright neon green.
 That said, I'm sure we can still learn a lot from their writings about color composition.

 Let's start with **Josef Albers** and his "Interaction of Color" book.
 He had important stuff to say, [eg](https://www.brainpickings.org/2013/08/16/interaction-of-color-josef-albers-50th-anniversary/): "In visual perception a color is almost never seen as it really is — as it physically is."
 And his color compositions are beautiful indeed:
 ![image](/pic/160423-albers.png)